Akaash Vani: Plot

 At the college, Vani reunites with her friends, Shekhar and Sumbul, who find her reserved and depressed.
-She also comes across Akaash, who is still bitter and hurt about their break up.
-He angrily confronts her and she runs away, deciding to return home that night.
+She also comes across Akaash, who is still bitter and hurt about their breakup.
+He angrily confronts her, and she runs away, deciding to return home that night.
 Her friends meet her at the train station, and Akaash finally breaks down and cries, something he has not allowed himself to do previously.
 Vani decides to stay.
-The group spends the week together, during which time they have fun and re-live their college memories.
+The group spends the week together, during which time they have fun and relive their college memories.
 Vani tells Akaash the truth about her marriage but says she cannot divorce Ravi because her parents won't handle it, especially after her sister eloped.
 Akaash tells his friend that he hopes to reunite with Vani and plans to fill her days with adventures and happiness.
 He hopes this will raise her spirits and give her the courage to leave Ravi.
-The group travel to Chandigarh where Akaash and Vani spend time alone together and rekindle their romance.
-The trip is cut short by a phone call from Vani's parents, requesting she visits them.
+The group travels to Chandigarh, where Akaash and Vani spend time alone together and rekindle their romance.
+The trip is cut short by a phone call from Vani's parents, requesting she visit them.
 Conflicted, Vani chooses to return home and emotionally leaves Shekhar, Sumbul, and Akaash behind.

 Akaash decides he can't lose Vani again, and the group follows Vani to her home.
 They stay happily with Vani's parents until Ravi arrives there, too.
-Akaash observes how Vani assumes the role of a subservient wife and how her husband ill-treats her.
-That night, Vani finally realizes that she can no longer live with a man who cannot respect her.
+Akaash observes how Vani assumes the role of a subservient wife and how her husband ill treats her.
+That night, Vani finally realises that she can no longer live with a man who cannot respect her.
 Right away, in front of her friends and Ravi, she reveals the truth to her parents about the rape and emotional abuse Ravi has inflicted on her and demands a divorce.
 They are stunned and try to reason with her, but she stands her ground.
 An argument breaks out, and she slaps Ravi, after which he moves to hit her, only to be stopped by Akaash.
-Ravi realizes that the two are in love and insults Vani's parents.
+Ravi realises that the two are in love and insults Vani's parents.
 Vani's parents are embarrassed, but she defiantly tells them that her happiness is more important than their shame and leaves the house.

-Vani returns to Delhi with her friends, where she finally furthers her studies and gets her M.B.A. degree.
+Vani returns to Delhi with her friends, where she finally furthers her education and completes her M.B.A. degree.
 She happily divorces Ravi and later marries Akaash.